John Coleman (Australian footballer): Death

 In the early hours of 5 April 1973, Coleman died suddenly of coronary atheroma. in his hotel at Dromana.
 The public was stunned and saddened.
 He was just 44 years old.

 Two days later, the opening round of the VFL season included a match held at Windy Hill between Essendon and Richmond, which in effect became a John Coleman memorial.
 Richmond defeated Essendon by 2 points that day, with the decisive last goal of the game kicked by Richmond's Kevin Sheedy, who would go on to be Essendon's next premiership-winning coach (in 1984) after Coleman.
 Following a large funeral conducted at St Thomas' Church of England in Moonee Ponds (the church in which he had married) by Archdeacon Randal Hugh Deasey the next Monday, Coleman was cremated.
 Some 400 people, including many of Melbourne's sporting community, packed into the church, and another 600 stood outside the church listening to the service broadcast over loudspeakers.

 The pallbearers included Coleman's brother Albert, his former business associate Ted Rippon, and the former Essendon full-forward Ted Fordham.
 The mourners included former Lord mayor Sir Maurice Nathan and Ralph Lane from the VFL, and Essendon footballers John Birt, Russell Blew, Jack Clarke, Ken Fraser, Geoff Leek, Greg Sewell, David Shaw, John Somerville, and John Williams.

-His estate was sworn for probate at $280,279.82, which is the equivalent of roughly $2.4 million (2015).
+His estate was sworn for probate at $280,279.82, which is the equivalent of roughly $3.33 million in 2025 values.